 Hannah Perowne held the position of Co-Leader at the Komische Oper Berlin between 2009 and 2016.
 She has lead, co-lead and performed as a soloist with orchestras such as the Leipzig Gewandhaus Orchestra, Bergen Philharmonic, Radio Symphony Orchestra Stuttgart, Deutsches Kammerorchester Berlin, Deutsches Sinfonieorchester Berlin, Radio Symphony Orchestra Berlin and the Deutsche Oper Berlin.
 She was made an Associate of the Royal Academy of Music in 2016.

 Caroline Harrison is Co-Principal Viola of the BBC Symphony Orchestra.
 She has recorded as a soloist with the BBC Symphony Orchestra with Sir Colin Davis and recorded the Mozart Sinfonia Concertante with the Orquestra de Cadaques with violinist Ludwig Muller and Sir Neville Marriner.
 She mentors students on the Royal College of Music’s Post Graduate Orchestra Course.

 After four years as Principal Viola in the Chamber Orchestra of Europe Jane Atkins (week 2) joined the Scottish Chamber Orchestra as Principal Viola in 2008.
-Since her solo debut performing the Walton concerto with Kurt Sanderling and the London Philharmonic, Jane has appeared as a soloist throughout the UK and Europe performing with the Chamber Orchestra of Europe, the BBC Symphony Orchestra, the English and Scottish Chamber Orchestras: the Dutch and Danish Radio Orchestras and both the City of London and Northern Sinfonias.
+Since her solo debut performing the Walton concerto with Kurt Sanderling and the London Philharmonic, Jane has appeared as a soloist throughout the UK and Europe performing with the COE, the BBC SO, the English and Scottish Chamber Orchestras: the Dutch and Danish Radio Orchestras and both the City of London and Northern Sinfonias.
 Jane teaches at St Mary’s School of Music and the Royal Conservatoire of Scotland.

 Elena Cheah, American cellist, has been guest principal with the Concertgebouworkest, the Mahler Chamber Orchestra, Camerata Bern, the Tonhalle Orchestra Zürich and the Bach Collegium Stuttgart.
 Her recent performances as a soloist have included concerts with the Konzerthausorchester Berlin, the Orquesta Sinfonica de Burgos and the Sinfonietta92 Berlin.
-She has been a coach and guest professor with the Young Euro Classic Festival, the West-Eastern Divan Orchestra, the Orquesta Nacional Juvenil de Guatemala, and Danish Strings; in April 2014 she was appointed Professor of cello at the Hochschule für Musik Freiburg.
+In April 2014 she was appointed Professor of Cello at the Hochschule für Musik Freiburg.

-Nicholas Daniel’s long and distinguished career began when he won the BBC Young Musician of the Year Competition.
-In recognition of his work as a soloist and ambassador for music, he was awarded the prestigious Queen’s Medal for Music.
-He is a founder member and artistic associate of the Britten Sinfonia, and as well as Artistic Director of the Leicester International Festival.
-He has performed concertos under conductors such as Marin Alsop, Jiri Belohlavek, Sir Mark Elder, Edward Gardner, Oliver Knussen, Sir James MacMillan, Sir Roger Norrington, Sakari Oramo, and Mark Wigglesworth.
+Nicholas Daniel’s distinguished career began when he won the BBC Young Musician of the Year Competition.
+He is a founder member and artistic associate of the Britten Sinfonia, as well as Artistic Director of the Leicester International Festival.
+He has performed concertos under conductors such as Marin Alsop, Sir Mark Elder, Edward Gardner, Oliver Knussen, Sir James MacMillan, Sir Roger Norrington, Sakari Oramo, and Mark Wigglesworth.
+In recognition of his work as a soloist and ambassador for music, he has been awarded the prestigious Queen’s Medal for Music.
 He teaches in the UK and in Germany, where is he Professor of Oboe at the Musikhochschule, Trossingen.

 Richard Watkins is one of the most sought-after horn players of his generation and is well-known as a concerto soloist and chamber music player.
 He was Principal Horn of the Philharmonia Orchestra from 1985 until 1996, and is currently a member of the Nash Ensemble and a founding member of London Winds and the Transatlantic Horn Quartet.